1922–23 Panhellenic Championship

 The 1922–23 Panhellenic Championship was the first football event that was named Panhellenic Championship and was organized by the Greece Football Clubs Association.
 They were preceded by the Athens-Piraeus Football Clubs Association Championship and the Macedonia Football Clubs Association Championship under the auspices of Young Men's Christian Association of Thessaloniki.
-Difficulties, the cost of travel and other problems, led to the decision to judge the title over a single match between the two champions of each association, in which Piraikos Syndesmos prevailed over Aris by 3–1 or 4–1 (according to two different sources).
+Difficulties, the cost of travel and other problems, led to the decision to judge the title over a single match between the two champions of each association, in which Peiraikos Syndesmos prevailed over Aris by 3–1 or 4–1 (according to two different sources).